Park & Recreation

 The Village of Lake Zurich’s Park and Recreation Department facilitates programs and services from the Paulus Park Barn, Chalet, Buffalo Creek Buildings A and B, and works to oversee 247 acres of park property throughout the Village’s 32 parks.
 Amenities at our park properties include an arboretum, two beaches, 22 playgrounds, ten baseball fields, ten soccer fields, four basketball court locations, six volleyball courts, three tennis court locations, five fishing locations, 12 picnic pavilions, a skate park, sled hill, and miles of biking and hiking trails.
 The Department works to seek out and obtain grants to assist with park facilities and property updates and renovations such as the Open Space Land Acquisition and Development grant thru the IDNR.
 Annually the Village of Lake Zurich invests in the playground renovation plan which was created and is managed by the Department.
 It has been included in the Village of Lake Zurich’s Capital Improvement Fund.

-The Department offers both shelter and facility rentals throughout the year.
-Facilities available to be rented include the Chalet, Paulus Park Barn and Buffalo Creek.
-We have over 11 different picnic shelters at 9 parks throughout town that are available for reservation for a nominal daily fee (if not reserved, they are used on a first come, first serve basis).
+The Department offers picnic shelter reservations seasonally.
+The Village has over 13 different picnic shelters at 10 parks throughout the town of which the 4 at Paulus Park are available for reservation for a nominal daily fee (if not reserved, they are used on a first-come, first-serve basis; all picnic shelters with the exception of the 4 at Paulus are utilized on a first-come, first serve basis).

 The Department coordinates over 30 events annually that utilize Village parkland and facilities with over 30,000 in overall attendance.
 The top attended Village operated events in years past included July 4th Independence Day Celebration (8,000), Rock the Block (8,000), Farmers Market (1,000 avg. per week; 15 event days total), Miracle on Main Street (3,000) and annual Egg Hunt (1,000+).
 Per the Department’s Special Events Program, the Department does work with local organizations to assist with and host external event operations on Village property such as the Lake Zurich Triathlon, Stephen Siller Tunnel to Towers 5K, Taste of the Towns, Boy and Girl Scouts Overnight Camping events and Alpine Races.
 The Department does offer a variety of event sponsorship opportunities that assist in covering operational costs and works closely with the Park and Recreation Advisory Board and the Mayor’s Office to reach out to potential community sponsors.